SilasDerProfi/hka-parallel-systems/parasys/superstore/Example.md

-Only 21 & 36 have to wait
+´Only 21 & 36 have to wait

 Opening        [Cloud 9 Store #1217 - Ozark Highlands]
 Entering       [Customer #1]